gboehl/dynare/doc/manual/source/the-model-file.rst

     The parameters must subsequently be assigned values (see :ref:`param-init`).

+    The parameters in the list can be separated by spaces or by commas.
     ``parameters`` commands can appear several times in the file and Dynare will concatenate them.

     *Options*